 *Note: Before selecting a product, ensure you can source it for a price that allows for a healthy margin.
 Use a site like Alibaba.com to get an initial idea of how much you will have to spend per unit, and don’t forget to account for shipping.

 If you’re ready to find the ideal product for your Amazon business, sign up for a free trial.
 You can find 25 product ideas and validate 5 of them for free!
 Have questions about getting started on Amazon?
-Contact our team 24/7 at [email protected].
+Contact our team anytime and we’d be happy to assist you.

 2. Open an Amazon Account

 Once you’ve chosen a product to sell, make it official and open a Seller Central account, which will be the hub of your online business.
 This portal is where you’ll add product listings, manage inventory, view reports, and more.
 You can open this on desktop or on the official Amazon Seller app.

 You’ll start by signing up with a valid email address and then be prompted to add the following information.
 Make sure you have all the info you need on hand to make the process a little smoother:

 - Business name and address

 - Tax information (If you have an LLC, add your EIN.
 If not, you can use your SSN)

 When you start making sales, Amazon will deposit payments directly into your bank account every two weeks.
 After clicking Next, you’ll enter your billing information.
 During the signup, you‘ll also choose which account type to sign up for.
 You have two options regarding how selling on Amazon works:

 - Individual: This account type gives you access to 20 product categories and restricts you to a maximum of 40 items sold monthly.
 You’ll be charged a fee of $1 per item sold, although there is no monthly subscription fee.